-Hello world!
+Hello!
 I'm Christopher D. Cook, an academic librarian in Washington, D.C.
-Some of my professional specialties include cataloging, rare books, and incunabula.
+Some of my professional specialties include cataloging, institutional repositories, rare books, and incunabula.
 You can learn more about me by exploring this site.
-You can also follow me on Twitter.

 I was raised in west-central Illinois where I developed a love for books and history and an appreciation of nature and the world that surrounds us.
 After high school, I attended the state's flagship institution of higher learning, the University of Illinois at Urbana-Champaign, where my horizons were broadened even further than I could have anticipated.
 My major area of study was Italian and I pursued courses in linguistics and classical archaeology and almost everything in between while working as a student at the university's classics and rare book libraries.
 This work led me to pursue a master's degree in library and information science from the same institution.
 My first professional library job followed immediately upon my graduation.
 After three years, I moved on to explore the nation's capital where I worked as a librarian for a government agency before returning to academia.